decadenceending/CFD/README.md

 Semi Implicit Method for Pressure Linked Equations

 SIMPLE is one of the algorithms used in computational fluid dynamics.
-It can help identify appropriatge pressure of the system, based on initial pressure guess and initial velocity field guess.
+It can help identify appropriate pressure of the system, based on initial pressure guess and initial velocity field guess.

 The algorithm is based on Navier-Stokes and "Stokes Problem."
-The general idea is to identify corrected pressure.
+The general idea is to identify corrected pressure array.

-User can enter pressure guess, velocity guess, using a complete system matrix, total number of velocitynodes, initial velocity.
+User can enter initial pressure guess, initial velocity guess, momentum matrix define smallest magnitude eigenvalue matrix (Main Matrix) and total number of velocity nodes.

 The program can be executed using IDE such as Visual Studio.

+NOTE: Math.NET method for solving linear systems of equations, did not function properly.
+Algorithm for solving Ax=B, needs to be defined.
+One of the algorithms, known to do that is QR.